-Licensed practical nurses, corpsmen, and candidates who have had one year of successful previous nursing school experience in the U.S. may apply for advanced placement through Credit by Life Experience for Nursing 101.
+Licensed practical nurses, corpsmen, and candidates who have had one year of successful previous nursing school experience in the U.S. may apply for advanced placement through Credit by Prior Learning Assessment for Nursing 101.
 Advanced placement candidates must complete all admission requirements for consideration by the department.
 Successful completion of Health B9026, the noncredit transition course, is required before advanced placement is granted.
 Students who meet these criteria are admitted on a space-available basis.
 Applications are due by May 15.
+Application does not ensure admissions.

 All Advance Placement Option applicants must complete the following courses, with a C or higher, by May 31 prior to the anticipated September transition course and January enrollment.
-Transfer credits must be posted on the student record by July 31.
+Transfer credits must be posted on the student record by June 30.